epidemics-scepticism/tor-misconception/README.md

 All of these possible variations, while not all of the examples above are applicable to all applications, create an inconsistent anonymity set.
 It has a texture, if someone were to run their *(cyber-)*finger over it, it would present bumps and recesses.
 We don't want that, we want our anonymity set to feel as smooth, homogenous, and indistinguishable as possible to any probing *(cyber-)*fingers.

+Some applications, even some *security* applications still check for and download *unsigned* updates over plaintext.
+This is not safe in *any* scenario but becomes a more obvious problem on Tor.

-To this end, we should where possible use as similar as possible a set of tools.
+To this end we should (where possible) use an as similar as possible set of tools.
 This creates a one-size-doesn't-quite-fit-all scenario which causes discomfort but if you're serious about anonymity, this is important.

 ### Faulty camouflage
 Trying to make Application A look like Application B is folly, for a sufficiently complex application (looking at you, HTTP clients).
 I see a lot of crawler doing stupid things when crawling onions, like setting their user-agents to be the Tor Browser user-agent (which they invariably forget to update) and little do they know that their _behaviour_ makes them stand out.
 Do you use a Keep-Alive connection?
 Which order do you request the resources in?
 What kinds of content-encoding do you accept?
 What kinds of content encoding do you accept _in a given context_?
 These all distinguish Application A from Application B.